Naked Attraction: Production

-One contestant reported that each episode can take up to twelve hours to film, although the contestant choosing a date only has to disrobe for fifteen minutes.
-The resultant date takes place at 9 a.m. the next day.
-The picker has to have someone with them at all times to make sure they do not accidentally bump into one of the contestants, and if one of the contestants needs a toilet break, they must be escorted out by a member of staff so the picker does not see them leave their coloured booth.
+One contestant reported that each episode could take up to twelve hours to film, although the contestant choosing a date only had to disrobe for fifteen minutes.
+The resultant date took place at 9 a.m. the next day.
+The picker had to have someone with them at all times to make sure they did not accidentally bump into one of the contestants, and if one of the contestants needed a toilet break, they had to be escorted out by a member of staff so the picker did not see them leave their coloured booth.

-Contestants do not receive payment for participating, but standby contestants are given £75 for being in the room.
+Contestants did not receive payment for participating, but standby contestants were given £75 for being in the room.

 Controversy

 Numerous complaints about the programme were made by viewers to the broadcasting watchdog Ofcom due to the full-frontal nudity that is featured in the programme.
 Ofcom chose not to investigate as there was nothing that breached their rules: the show was purely a dating show and did not contain any sexual activity, and was shown after the watershed.
 This show caused controversy when it premiered in the United States on HBO Max in September 2023, due to the Parents Television and Media Council deeming the show “pornographic... a new low” and demanding that it be removed from the service.

-The show has also been hit with numerous cancellation rumours, most recently in early 2025, all of which have proven unfounded, and that there is simply no new series lined up at present.
+Naked Attraction was removed from HBO Max on September 21, 2026.